marcominetti/brackets/src/extensions/default/CodeFolding/README.md

+###Please read
+**From release 1.4, code folding will be integrated into Brackets (although without custom region folding).
+This repository is still active for users who are running Brackets versions less than 1.4.
+If you are running 1.4 and would like custom region code folding you can find it [here](https://github.com/thehogfather/brackets-custom-region-code-folding).**

 #Code folding for Brackets
 A code folding extension for [Brackets](https://github.com/adobe/brackets/) based on [CodeMirror's folding addon](http://codemirror.net/demo/folding.html).
 Peforms code folding based on brace ({}, []) matching and multiline comments for javascript, json, css, php and less files.
 Also has some support for html and xml files based on tag matching.